mbizhani/mbizhani.github.io/pages/about.md

 title: About
 ---

-Software production is full of challenges:
-> analyzing, designing, developing, testing

-and more importantly
-> **integrating**, **maintaining**, **extending**, and **scaling**.

-After 13 years of software development, I strongly believe in modular architecture, well-defined components and assets to deliver a successful product.
+After 13 years of software development, I strongly believe in modular architecture and well-defined components.
 To realize this belief, I have been developing an open source family of projects with [**`“Demeter”`**](https://github.com/mbizhani/Demeter) as its core.

-Besides a full-stack integration of well-known frameworks (e.g. `Hibernate`, `Spring`, and `Wicket`), `Demeter` is a **`“DModule”`** container and provider of basic services.
+It is a full-stack integration of well-known frameworks (**Hibernate**, **Spring** and **Wicket**) and a container of **“business-level component”**, called **“DModule”**.
-Each DModule is a **“business-level component”** with its own web panels, services and entities, and is focused on its core issues.
-I also have been developing two DModules: [**`“Metis”`**](https://github.com/mbizhani/Metis) is for SQL search and reporting, and [**`“Ares”`**](https://github.com/mbizhani/Ares) is a web console for operation.

-This family is the essence of all my experiences and a proof of concept to develop an integrated platform of modular blocks with high maintainability and fast feature extension.
+Another area that I am so interested is data analysis and mining, and I have approached it both scientifically and technically.
+In the banking domain, I have developed data warehouse and BI projects, and proposed a target marketing solution via data mining.
+My current project in this area is [**`“Metis”`**](https://github.com/mbizhani/Metis) DModule, which is an open source SQL-based application for reporting and data analysis.

 ### Me in a Nutshell <sup>([My CV](/assets/cv/MBizhani_CV_En.pdf))</sup>